 - Employees of U.S. missions abroad who work for the U.S. Department of State or the U.S. Agency for International Development (USAID) and their immediate family members (spouses and dependent children) are ineligible for grants during and for a period ending one year following the termination of such employment, association, or service.
 This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, fellows, and contract employees).
 This provision does not apply to interns and does not disqualify self-supporting children who live apart from their parents.
 The one-year period of ineligibility is calculated from the date of termination of employment, service, or association until the program application deadline.

-Apply online for the 2022 Fulbright Teaching Excellence and Achievement Program until March 8th 2021, 23:59 local time.
+Apply online for the 2022 Fulbright Teaching Excellence and Achievement Program until March 13th 2022, 23:59 local time.
 The Fulbright Program may request additional documentation or items as deemed necessary.
-After the national selection, the J. William Fulbright Foreign Scholarship Board in the United States selects candidates nominated for awards.
 The Embassy in BiH will notify nominated candidates of their status by Late Summer 2022.
 Further application instructions are available in this application guide.